instrumentisto/rust-incubator/orientation.md

 We encourage you to meet all deadlines to maximize your learning experience and successfully complete the boot camp.

+Deadlines are set for the opening and any changes in your PR.
+If you managed to complete the task before the deadline, but received the approve from the mentors after the deadline, the task is still considered completed.

 > 💡 Advice: Tasks 4.4 and 6 are non-trivial and will easily take a week of work.
 Make sure you reserve more than a few days for these tasks.

 ### Calendar